FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/servicesubcategory.md

 | Other                     | Other (Other)                     |                                                                           | Mixed Reality, Spatial Anchors                                                                                                                                                          |
 ### Principles

+In addition to the principles as defined during the creation of Service Categories in FOCUS 0.5, the following principles shall also be followed when constructing Service Subcategories:

-- Undercategorize rather than overcategorize where there is not broad consensus.
-Allow the community to advocate for new Subcategories (and Categories) in future releases, and leave Services uncategorized and/or unsubcategorized in the meantime.
+- Undercategorize rather than overcategorize where there is not broad consensus and/or materiality.
+  - Allow the community to advocate for new Subcategories (and Categories) in future releases, and leave Services uncategorized and/or unsubcategorized in the meantime.
+- Assign each Service to the one (and only one) Subcategory that describes its primary function.
+  - The Service hierarchy is meant to serve as a relatively high-level set of groupings that primarily address the needs of the Executive persona.
+A given Service can fulfill multiple functions across and within organizations, and so the assignment of a Service to one and only one Category and Subcategory may be inaccurate from org to the next.
+However, this hierarchy will then give the Practitioner a solid place to start, and they can make a few tweaks to its composition to meet their org's needs rather than create a hierarchy from scratch.
+Ultimately, the creation and maintenance of the Service hierarchy requires us to embrace the imperfect and somewhat subjective nature of assigining a given Service to a single Category / Subcategory.
+  - The (forthcoming) SKU hierarchy will be an opportunity to get very specific on the categorizations of cost and usage activity.
+For example, GCP maintains a seven-level taxonomy for every SKU, and this will hopefully more concretely address the lower-level reporting needs of the Engineering persona.

 ### Discussions